 This can cover all the vans your business runs under one policy, rather than taking out separate cover for each vehicle.

-This depends on the terms of your policy, but most commercial van policies do not cover:
+Exclusions will depend on the terms of your policy, but most commercial van policies do not cover:

 Any damage which results from wear and tear